 To secure your place please complete the application form and forward with payment - for Courses page, with link to on-line application, click here.
 Once payment has been received a receipt will be sent with confirmation of attendance.
-For details of recommended local accommodation and travel information click here.
-Please see the Contact Us page of this website for a map.
+For details of recommended local accommodation, travel information and map click here.

 If you are unable to attend the course you are most welcome to attend for individual tuition, which is available by appointment and can be provided in person or via Skype!
 I often provide individual tuition for those unable to attend a course, or who want assistance in a specific area of refraction or optics, and this teaching is always found to be very useful by the delegates.
 The sessions can be from anything from 3 hours up to 12 hours (over 2 days) and normally include a couple of hours theory/teaching, a refraction demonstration, practice on patients and mock examination if required.
 The sessions can be tailored to your own requirements and my fee is £140 per hour.

 Please do not hesitate to contact me if you have any questions.

 Dr Derek J Dunstone BSc (Hons) DOptom MCOptom